heggy231/Veganista/README.md

 <img src="/Gifs/search.gif" alt="search">

-* Dish Directory: Users can click on the dish directory button, which routes to a function that grabs all the dishes from the dish table which that user has entered and passes it into an HTML template using jinja.
+* Dish Directory: Users can click on the dish directory button, which routes to a function that grabs all the dishes from the dish table which the user has entered and passes it into an HTML template using jinja.
 As a result, users can see a list of all the dishes they have eaten.

 <img src="/Gifs/dish_directory.png" alt="dish_directory">